Ninabanina/personal-website/README.md

   Personal Website Project
 </h1>

-This is the personal website project using the Gatsby starter package.
+This is the awesome personal website project using the Gatsby starter package.
 Practice purpose only.

 ## 🚀 Quick start